-01 Apr How to Remove Mold from Wood with Step-By-Step Instructions
+01 Apr How to Clean Mold Off Wood Furniture in 5 Easy Steps

 Mold on wood is a common issue in many homes.
 Whether that means on furniture, floors, or walls, people often don’t realize how often it can grow in the house.

 Mold and mildew can discolor and harm wood surfaces.
 The damage can force you to throw out your favorite piece of furniture or have to replace your flooring.
 Some of the more dangerous kinds can even damage the structure of your home.

 The costs of fixing this kind of damage can be expensive.
 On top of that, many molds and mildews are harmful to breathe in, especially for people with respiratory issues.

 For all these reasons, it’s a good idea to make sure that the wood in your house remains mold-free.
 If you do discover mildew or mold spores, follow these step-by-step instructions for how to remove mold from wood and prevent mold from infesting your home.

 Best Way to Kill Mold on Wood

 To effectively eliminate mold and mildew, it may help to understand what these are.
 So, what is mildew?
 What is mold?

 Both mold and mildew are types of fungi.
 Whereas mildew appears white, mold can present in varying shades, such as green, black, red, or grey.
 Because they are fungi, the mold spores can deeply embed in your walls, floors, furniture, and elsewhere, making them extremely challenging to remove.

 The best way to kill mold on wood is to tackle the problem at the root.
 Below, we outline the steps for how to get rid of mildew and mold on walls permanently.